If you have a website, making it discoverable is of paramount importance. In this guide, we’ll show you how to add structured data to your site.

 property, it reads "Best ever chocolate brownies recipe"

 .
-That matches up with headline displayed in the search results.
+That matches up with the headline displayed in the search results.

 Now we have a sense of what search engines are using to categorize the page and understand exactly what is powering the carousel in the Google search results.

-Incidentally, there’s a special name for this carousel; it’s called a rich result.
-A rich result is a search result that the engine singles out for special treatment when it is displayed.
-Google provides a Rich Results Test tool that allows you to validate whether your site provides structured data that is eligible to be featured in rich results.
-More on this later.
+This carousel is called a rich result, which is a search result that the engine singles out for special treatment when it is displayed.
+Google provides a Rich Results Test tool that allows you to validate whether your site provides structured data eligible to be featured in rich results.
+We’ll explore this in detail later.

-To show how structured data works in practice, let’s create a React app and add structured data to it.
+To see how structured data works in practice, let’s create a React app and add structured data to it.

 In the console, execute the following command: